 These projects highlight the material risks associated with relying on prospective revenue flows unrelated to the use of loan proceeds.
 Debtor and creditor incentives to monitor road and bauxite development were fundamentally misaligned.
 To pay for \$2 billion of new road infrastructure, Ghana had effectively committed itself to spend billions of dollars on a set of unrelated bauxite refinery construction projects.
 In the Sinohydro-Ghana case, Chinese lenders and EPC contractors do not seem to have been involved in the construction of bauxite refineries.
 Ghana's debt-servicing capacity for the road construction project became extremely sensitive to bauxite refinery project delays, which had no connection to the road project apart from the financing.
 Unlike traditional pre-export finance and project finance structures, where the financing is designed to support the eventual repayment mechanism, the DPAs did not tailor their construction and grace periods to the construction of bauxite refineries necessary for repayment.
-112 The vast gap between DPA payment schedules and bauxite refinery construction timelines, in which Chinese lenders of contractors were not involved, raised the risk of non-payment-and for the government and its creditors, the risk of an exploding balance sheet liability.
+109 The vast gap between DPA payment schedules and bauxite refinery construction timelines, in which Chinese lenders of contractors were not involved, raised the risk of non-payment-and for the government and its creditors, the risk of an exploding balance sheet liability.
 Rescheduling the DPAs to accommodate bauxite refinery delays would be complicated given the number of parties with wildly divergent incentives.
-113
+110 information sharing outside of contractual obligations to provide such information.